Justice Department withdraws from transgender athlete case

-The Justice Department’s move comes just days before a Friday hearing on a motion to dismiss that lawsuit.
+The Education and Justice Department’s moves comes just days before a Friday hearing on a motion to dismiss that lawsuit.

 Last March, then-Attorney General William Barr signed what is known as a statement of interest in the lawsuit, arguing the policy of the Connecticut Interscholastic Athletic Conference, the board that oversees the state’s high school athletic competitions, runs afoul of Title IX, the federal law that allows girls equal educational opportunities, including in athletics.